 - 60 points from CHEM 301, 302, 303, 305, 306

 Summer introductory course

-CHEM 191 is an open entry summer trimester course and is excellent preparation for CHEM 113.
-It is taught as a home study course and can be taken by local or distance students.
-There are two intakes of this course, November 2013 and January 2014.
+CHEM 191 Introductory Chemistry is an open entry summer trimester course and is excellent preparation for CHEM 113.
+It is taught online course and can be taken by local or distance students.
+There are two intakes of this course, November and January.

 The course has a compulsory one week laboratory programme in late February.
 The laboratory week of CHEM 191 can also be taken separately through Student Learning Support as the Summer Workshop in Chemistry Laboratory Skills.

 Your entry point to 100-level Chemistry courses depends on your background in Chemistry.
 If you have 18 credits in Chemistry at NCEA level 3, you have advanced entry and may begin with CHEM 114 (Principles of Chemistry) in trimester 1 and follow it by CHEM 115 (Structure and Spectroscopy) in trimester 2.